guardian/open-platform-site/documentation/md/index.md

 ## HTTPS support

-The Content API is also available over HTTPS at [https://content.guardianapis.com/](https://content.guardianapis.com/) you are welcome to use this for example where you need to call the Content API on the client-side as part of a secure application.
+The Content API is also available over HTTPS at [https://content.guardianapis.com/](https://content.guardianapis.com/) you are encouraged to use this for example where you need to call the Content API on the client-side as part of a secure application.

 ## Client libraries